Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Driven-dissipative transport scenario

-where we consider two different phenomenological baths in order to take into account both the damping rates $\gamma_{i}$ of the dipole excitations, typically coming from radiative and Ohmic losses, and the damping rates $\kappa_{n_z}$ of the photons, arising from the imperfect cavity mirrors.
+where we consider two different phenomenological Markovian baths in order to take into account both the damping rates $\gamma_{i}$ of the dipole excitations, typically coming from radiative and Ohmic losses, and the damping rates $\kappa_{n_z}$ of the photons, arising from the imperfect cavity mirrors.
 In the remainder of our paper, we assume that the dipolar losses are independent of the dipole site, such that $\gamma_i = \gamma$, and that the cavity losses are independent of the photon mode, i.e., $\kappa_{n_z} = \kappa$.
-To study the transport properties along the chain of dipoles, we introduce the dimensionless dipole moment $p_i = \langle b_i^{\phantom{\dagger}} + b_i^\dagger \rangle$ bared by the dipole $i$, and we consider a drive $f\left(t\right) = \mathrm{e}^{\mathrm{i}\omega_\mathrm{d} t}$, corresponding to the first site of the chain being continuously illuminated by a monochromatic electric field.
-As detailed in Appendix~\ref{sec:Stationary transport details}, we obtain from the master equation \eqref{eq:Lindblad master equation} the steady-state solutions for the amplitudes of the latter dipole moments $|p_i|$ on each sites $i$ of the chain.
+To study the transport properties along the chain of dipoles, we introduce the dimensionless dipole moment $p_i = \langle b_i^{\phantom{\dagger}} + b_i^\dagger \rangle$ bared by the dipole $i$.
+As detailed in Appendix~\ref{sec:Stationary transport details}, we obtain from the master equation \eqref{eq:Lindblad master equation} the steady-state solution for the amplitudes $|p_i|$.

 In the following, we fix the cavity loss to $\kappa/\omega_0 = 0.001$.
 This is motivated by the fact that all the qualitative propagation features found here are independent of the value of $\kappa$, as long as it remains small enough, as discussed in Appendix~\ref{sec:Cavity losses}.
 The value of the dipolar damping rate $\gamma$, however, is of crucial importance and in order to illustrate its impact, we consider two different cases.
 The first one, $\gamma/\omega_0 = 0.001$, can be achieved experimentally in platforms with small or highly controllable losses such as, e.g., microwave resonators or dielectric and SiC nanoparticles.
 The second one, $\gamma/\omega_0 = 0.02$ represents the case of more lossy dipoles, which is naturally achieved in, e.g., nanoplasmonic setups where Ohmic losses are significant.
-Importantly, in order to remain in the strong-coupling regime, we do not consider damping rates larger than the Rabi splitting frequency, which, in the case of $L_x/a = 12$, is $\Omega_\mathrm{RS}/\omega_0 \simeq 0.12$.